 - Faber-Castell USA employees who are able to are working from home.

 - Funko employees are working from home.

 - Games Workshop has closed all factories, offices, and retail locations until further notice.

-- Hasbro has closed all of its offices globally until at least April 1.
+- Hasbro has closed all of its offices globally until further notice.
 Employees will work from home during this time.
 The company will debut its Bring Home the Fun campaign this week.

 - Jazwares/Wicked Cool Toys offices are temporarily closed.
 Employees are working from home at this time.
 The companies are also hiring and will be conducting interviews virtually.